gravitational/teleport/rfd/0033-sni-alpn-teleport-proxy-routing.md

 #### OpenSSH ProxyCommand
 In order to support connection from OpenSSH clients where traffic send to cluster proxy is wrapped in TLS protocol the tsh binary will provide a new `tsh proxy ssh` subcommand that can be injected to ProxyCommand like `ssh -o "ForwardAgent yes" -o "ProxyCommand tsh proxy ssh" alice@nodeone.example.com"`
-The `tsh proxy ssh` command will be responsible for establishing a TLS connection to cluster proxy with ALPN: teleport-reverse-tunnel protocol, forwarding ssh-agent and proxying traffic between an openssh client and cluster proxy.
+The `tsh proxy ssh` command will be responsible for establishing a TLS connection to cluster proxy forwarding ssh-agent and proxying traffic between an openssh client and cluster proxy.

 ### Reverse tunnel